hakugei289/cookieclicker-ja-patch/README.md

 以下の条項に従ってください。

-If you wish to make a translation or a mod of the game, you are required to follow these rules :
--rehosting the game, editing the sourcecode, dealing with bugs, and keeping up with the official version’s updates are your own responsibilities
+If you wish to make a translation or a mod of the game, you are required to follow these rules : rehosting the game, editing the sourcecode, dealing with bugs, and keeping up with the official version’s updates are your own responsibilities

 -the page must have a paypal donate button leading to the same url as the official version’s -the page must retain all the information in the top-bar (including credits), in addition to a link to the official version -the page must not include advertisements; you are not allowed to make profits from the page